Toyota Corolla WRC

 The Toyota Corolla WRC is a World Rally Car built for the Toyota Castrol Team by Toyota Motorsport GmbH to compete in the World Rally Championship.
 It is based upon the E110 version of Toyota Corolla road car.
-The car was debuted at the 1997 Rally Finland, and replaced the Toyota Celica Turbo ST205.
+The car debuted at the 1997 Rally Finland, and replaced the Toyota Celica Turbo ST205.
 It won a total of four rally victories and the 1999 World Manufacturers' title.